-Joanne Wain – Executive Director
+Joanne Wain – CEO and Executive Director

 How long have you been with IOU and what has been your highlight?